Posts

 ISO 27001 Certification

-Prophecy International is continuously investing time and resources to meet customers’ strict requirements for internal controls over financial reporting and data protection across a variety of high regulated industries.
-We are pleased to announce that Prophecy International has successfully completed ISO 27001 certification for its applicationsc Snare and eMite, covering the development delivery of the environments within the organisational units of Intersect Alliance International Pty Ltd (Snare) and eMite Pty Ltd (eMite).
+Prophecy International is continuously investing time and resources to meet customers’ strict requirements for internal controls over financial reporting and data protection across a variety of highly regulated industries.
+We are pleased to announce that Prophecy International has successfully completed ISO 27001 certification for its applications Snare and emite , covering the development and delivery of the environments within the organisational units of Intersect Alliance International Pty Ltd (Snare) and emite Pty Ltd (emite).

 Information is the lifeblood of most contemporary organisations.
-It provides intelligence, commercial advantage, and future plans that drive success.
+It provides intelligence, commercial advantage, and plans that drive success.
 Most organisations store these highly prized information assets electronically.
-Therefore, protection of these assets from either deliberate or accidental loss, compromise or destruction is increasingly important.
+Therefore, protection of these assets from either deliberate or accidental loss, compromise, or destruction is increasingly important.

 ISO 27001 is a risk-based compliance framework designed to help organisations effectively manage information security.

 Having an international standard for information security allows a common framework for managing security across business and across borders.
-With an evermore connected world, the security of information is increasing in importance.
+Within an ever more connected world, the security of information is increasingly important.

-Data and information needs to be safe, secure, and accessible.
-The security of information is important for personal privacy, confidentiality of financial and health information and the smooth functioning of systems and supply chains that we rely on in today’s interconnected world.
+Data and information need to be safe, secure, and accessible.
+The security of information is important for personal privacy, confidentiality of financial and health information, and the smooth functioning of systems and supply chains that we rely on in today’s interconnected world.

-ISO 27001 provides the framework for organisatons and security teams to effectively manage risk, select security controls, and most importantly, a process to achieve, maintain and prove compliance with the standard.
+ISO 27001 provides the framework for organisations and security teams to effectively manage risk, select security controls, and most importantly, a process to achieve, maintain, and prove compliance with the standard.
 Adoption of ISO 27001 provides real credibility that we understand security and take security seriously.

-ISO 27001 is made up of a number of short clauses, and a much longer Annex listing 14 security domains and 114 controls.
+ISO 27001 is made up of a number of short clauses, and a much longer Annex listing 93 controls.
 The most important of the short clauses relate to:

 • The organisational context and stakeholders